UnipayFI/unitas-evm-contract/contracts/README.md

 ## Goals

 The goal of Unitas is to offer a permissionless stablecoin, USDu, to defi users and to offer users yield for being in our ecosystem.
-Unlike USDC where Circle captures the yield, USDu holders can stake their USDu in exchange to receive stUSDu, which increases in value relative to USDu as the protocol earns yield.
+Unlike USDC where Circle captures the yield, USDu holders can stake their USDu in exchange to receive sUSDu, which increases in value relative to USDu as the protocol earns yield.
 (Similar to rETH increasing in value with respect to ETH)

 ## How Unitas generated yield